riot-ci/RIOT/examples/paho-mqtt/README.md

   * *broker ip addr*: IPv6 or IPv4 broker address.
   * *port*: broker port.
 Default 1883
   * *client ID*: is the client id you set up on the broker.
 Default can be set through DEFAULT_MQTT_CLIENTID in your makefile.
-Otherwise is "riot".
+Otherwise is an empty string.
   * *user*: the one set in the broker, check online tutorial to do it regarding chosen broker.
      Default user can be set through DEFAULT_MQTT_USER in your makefile.
-Otherwise is "riot".
+Otherwise is an empty string.
   * *password*: the one set in the broker, check online tutorial to do it regarding chosen broker.
      Default user can be set through DEFAULT_MQTT_PWD in your makefile.
-Otherwise is empty.
+Otherwise is an empty string.
   * *keepalivetime*: keep alive in seconds for your client.
 Default 10 secs.

 - To subscribe to a topic, run `sub` with the topic name as parameter and a QoS